openfaas/openfaas.github.io/_posts/2023-06-26-porting-existing-containers-to-openfaas.md

 In the conclusion I'll be including lots of additional links for CI/CD, Scale to Zero, Autoscaling of functions, React Apps and Event-driven programming with AWS.

+Here's what [Kevin Lindsay, Principal Engineer at Surge](https://www.linkedin.com/in/kevin-lindsay-16a740160/) had to say about running both containers an functions with OpenFaaS.

+How do you use OpenFaaS at Surge?

+> We've been using OpenFaaS as an abstraction layer for Kubernetes resources, and by extension we're using it for any and all main workload types that Kubernetes is designed to handle.

+What separates OpenFaaS from other similar solutions?

+> OpenFaaS means we can bring our own infrastructure and also scale our workloads down to zero to save on money and management, it's the most battle-hardened product of its kind in this space.
+OpenFaaS gives us all the tools we need to just build our applications, and keeps things at the proper abstraction level.
+For us - it does for applications what snowflake does for databases.

+Can you explain one of your highest value use-cases?

+> I'd say that one of our most complex workloads is a distributed dynamic ETL pipeline wherein every stage of the ETL process is a discrete function that can handle multiple jobs simultaneously.
+When all the jobs within a stage complete, the next stage can begin.
+It coordinates using a database for individual job status tracking, and doesn't run into a deadlock - which is technically very hard to achieve otherwise.

+> OpenFaaS gives us the ability to have this entire process scale very quickly per stage, creating as many jobs as we require.
+We can burst out as arbitrarily high as we need with high auto-scaling precision and very low latency.
+Then, when everything is done, the entire pipeline scales to zero, and as far as we are concerned, our containers and functions are "just another few functions".

 ## Deploy a pre-built container image to OpenFaaS

 If you already building and publishing a container, then you can deploy it to OpenFaaS using the CLI: